SoftUni-Internal/interactive-content/EN/04-Table-Relations/01-Database-Design.md

 The primary key is the **identity of your entity** - it is what makes each row inside unique.

-Therefore, you should always define an additional column for it.
+You should always define an additional column for it.

-There are a few pieces of advice, which you should keep in mind to choose a proper primary key and its data type.
+There are a few things you should keep in mind to choose a proper primary key and its data type.

 - Do not use an existing column

-- Can be an integer number: Integer is always a good choice when picking a primary key because it is unique and easy to sustain
+- A primary key can be an integer number: Integers are always a good choice when picking a primary key because they are unique and easy to sustain

-- Must be declared as `PRIMARY KEY`: when creating your database, do not forget to identify the primary key
+- They must be declared as a `PRIMARY KEY`

 - Use `AUTO_INCREMENT` to automatically increase a given value
-    * this will make the **ID** always different and will be responsible for sustaining it
+    * this will make sure the **ID** is always different and will be responsible for sustaining it

 - Put the primary key as the first column
     * this makes the table easier to comprehend, and it is a commonly applied convention